-- Leaking of chemotherapy on your skin around where the needle goes into your body
+- Leaking of chemotherapy on your skin around where the needle goes into your body.

-- Signs of infection, such as
+- Signs of infection, such as:

-On weekdays from 8:00 am to 6:00 pm, contact your doctor’s office for instructions.
-After 6:00 pm and on weekends, call Urgent Care 212-639-7203 and ask to speak with a nurse.
+Call your doctor’s office Monday through Friday from 8:00 am to 6:00 pm.
+After 6:00 pm, during the weekends, and on holidays call Urgent Care at 212-639-7203 and ask to speak with a nurse.

 If you have a problem with the side effects of your treatment:

-Discontinuing the Pump
+Discontinuing Your Pump

 - Keep food and other items away from the work area.
 This is to prevent them from coming in contact with the chemotherapy.

-- Put on disposable gloves
+Put on disposable gloves.

-- Soak up the spill with disposable towels
+Soak up the spill with paper towels.

-Clean the area of the spill with a disinfectant wipe that contains bleach
+Clean the area of the spill with a disinfectant wipe that contains bleach.

-- Put on disposable gloves
+Put on disposable gloves.

-- Make sure that the items with the chemotherapy do not touch any part of your body
+Make sure that the items with the chemotherapy do not touch any part of your body.

-- If you do not have a washing machine, place the items in a plastic bag until they can be washed
+Place the items with the chemotherapy on them in the washing machine and wash as usual.
+Do not wash any other laundry with chemotherapy-soiled items.
+If you do not have a washing machine, place the items in a plastic bag until they can be washed.